Lightfoot Mill: Preserving Anselma for the future

-With the vision and foresight of Samuel and Eleanor Morris, the French & Pickering Creeks Conservation Trust purchased the mill property from the estate of Oliver E. Collins in 1983.
-In 1999, the Mill at Anselma Preservation and Educational Trust was formed to complete the nill's restoration and create an innovative historical attraction for the enjoyment of schoolchildren, scholars, visitors, and the community.
+Under the leadership of Samuel and Eleanor Morris, the French & Pickering Creeks Conservation Trust purchased the mill property from the estate of Oliver E. Collins in 1983.
+In 1999, the Mill at Anselma Preservation and Educational Trust was formed to complete the mill's restoration and create a historical attraction for the enjoyment and edification of schoolchildren, scholars, visitors, and the community.

 Today, the Mill at Anselma connects visitors with America's rich industrial and agricultural past through tours and milling demonstrations.
 The Mill sells its own stoneground flour and cornmeal, and hosts a weekly farmer's market on its historic grounds.
 It was declared a National Historic Landmark in 2005.
+A Pennsylvania state historical marker was placed outside the mill building in 2007.